-In the field of image processing and recognition, the popular deep learning models include AlexNet \cite{Krizhevsky2012}, VGG \cite{Simonyan2015} and ResNet \cite{He2016}, etc. Among these various deep learning models, ResNet is one of the most widely used and the most prominent ones.
-Thus, our proposed model is customized from the ResNet50 network.
-With the development of deep learning technology, scholars have found that it is very inconvenient to retrain the whole deep neural network every time they encounter a new task, which requires a lot of time and computing resources.
-Therefore, the researchers came up with a technique called “pre-training” \cite{Hendrycks2019}.
+Popular deep learning models in image processing and recognition include AlexNet \cite{Krizhevsky2012}, VGG \cite{Simonyan2015}, and ResNet \cite{He2016}, among others.
+Among the various deep learning models, ResNet is one of the most widely used and well-known.
+As a result, our proposed model is based on the ResNet50 network.
+With the advancement of deep learning technology, researchers discovered that it is inconvenient to retrain the entire deep neural network every time they encounter a new task, which takes a significant amount of time and computing resources.
+As a result, the researchers devised a technique known as "pre-training" \cite{Hendrycks2019}.
 An already trained deep learning model can be loaded through pre-training, and then the network weight can be partially adjusted (fine-tuning) for specific tasks in the domain, so as to effectively solve new problems.
 The "pre-train then tune" paradigm is also the core idea of transfer learning \cite{Guo2019}.

-Another very popular technique in machine learning is ensemble learning.
-The purpose of ensemble learning is to enhance the generalization ability and prediction accuracy of the entire model by combining the outputs of multiple base learners.
-Some studies have found that combining the outputs of multiple deep neural networks through ensemble learning method is helpful to improve the accuracy of prediction \cite{Pang2019, Yang2018}.
-To generate the base model for ensemble learning, the classical methods mainly focus on changing the training data distribution or changing the model's structure.
-In this paper, we explore the function of randomness on the model's diversity.
+Ensemble learning is another popular machine learning technique.
+The goal of ensemble learning is to improve the overall model's generalization ability and prediction accuracy by combining the outputs of multiple base learners.
+Some research has found that combining the outputs of multiple deep neural networks using the ensemble learning method can help to improve prediction accuracy \cite{Pang2019, Yang2018}.
+The classical methods for generating the base model for ensemble learning primarily focus on changing the training data distribution or the model's structure.
+In this paper, we look at how randomness affects the model's diversity.

-In this paper, we propose a model based on deep residual network for COVID-19 infection recognition, which integrates the technologies of imbalanced data processing, transfer learning and ensemble learning.
+In this paper, we propose a model for COVID-19 infection recognition based on deep residual networks, which combines the technologies of imbalanced data processing, transfer learning, and ensemble learning.